 Transparency mode is beneficial during commutes, allowing you to hear important announcements and navigate safely.
 Parents find it helpful to tune into their music without tuning out their kids.
 Gym workouts or running are activities where being more aware is critical for safety.
 If you hope to make your final selection a cross-over product for activities outside of peaceful pondering, an effective transparency mode could be a great tie-breaker or deal-maker.

 An alternative to transparency mode is removing them altogether, which is less desirable for most listeners.
+Credit: Matt Lighthart

 The Bose QuietComfort Ultra offers 10 hours of comfortable wear time and is one of the most comfortable we tested.
+Credit: Matt Lighthart

 Comfort and Fit

-A key focus for headphones is clamping force: if it's too tight, it can be a nightmare for anyone with glasses or ear piercings; too loose, and the headphones might slide off or ambient sounds might slide in.
+A key focus for headphones is clamping force: if it's too tight, it can be a nightmare for anyone with glasses or ear piercings; too loose, and the headphones might slide off, or ambient sounds might slide in.

 The QuietComfort Ultra has comfortable earcup padding that helps form a sound-blocking barrier against your head for excellent passive cancellation.
+Credit: Matt Lighthart

 The AirPods Max combine good passive blocking abilities with a size and weight that make them less comfortable.
+Credit: Matt Lighthart

 The least comfortable headphones are the Apple AirPods Max.
 These headphones are heavy, and the earcups are large.
 The mesh headband tries to offset the weight, but it doesn't provide as much support and puts pressure on the top of the head.
 We wore them only for about an hour on average, citing a strong clamping force, weight on the ears, and trouble with glasses and larger earrings.
 However, the clamping force and larger cups might contribute to the better passive sound reduction we experienced.

 Sony offers three ear tip sizes and foam instead of silicone, which could be the ticket to a useful noise blocking seal and long-term comfort for some.
+Credit: Abriah Wofford

 Earbud fit includes how they feel in the canal and the inner fold of the ear.
 While many earbuds come with multiple tip sizes and some apps include a “fit test” feature, those with smaller ears or ear canals might struggle to find all-day comfort.
 Because some sound suppression comes from the blocking of the ear canal and some of the discomfort comes from this seal, finding a pair with excellent noise cancellation and impressive comfort is challenging.

-Our favorite buds for comfort in this group are the Apple AirPods Pro 2 and the Sony WF-1000XM5.
+Our favorite buds for comfort in this group are the Apple AirPods Pro 3 and the Sony WF-1000XM5.
 Each includes multiple tip sizes, with the AirPods being silicone and the Sony foam.
-We prefer the AirPod 2 over other AirPods as they offer good stability and don't create a stuffy or slick feel.
+We prefer the AirPod 3 over other AirPods as they offer good stability and don't create a stuffy or slick feel.
 The Sony buds are lightweight, and the foam tips are relatively unique.
 While we like how easy they are to get in and wear them for multiple hours, they might be annoying for sweaty activities.
 We worry about long-term durability, as ours showed wear during testing.

 Some users with smaller ears struggled to find a good fit with the QuietComfort (not Ultras) because they are relatively large and tended to shift.
+Credit: Natalie Kafader

 Creating excellent sound quality, while simultaneously deleting outside noise, often leads to higher prices.
+Credit: Matt Lighthart

 Check Your Wallet

 The technology involved in creating truly stellar noise cancellation is expensive.
-The extra microphones to pick up ambient sounds and speakers to emit sound waves to counteract them, along with the technology to bring it all together, can significantly increase the price of personal audio.
+The addition of extra microphones to capture ambient sounds and speakers to emit sound waves to counteract them, along with the necessary technology to bring it all together, can significantly increase the price of personal audio.
 Reducing sensory stressors could be your primary goal, making the cost less of a factor based on your needs.
 For most of us, budget drives the selection to find the best performance at the best price.
 Luckily, some options bring peace for most budgets.
 However, you might need to adjust your expectations to find the right balance for your price range.

 Other Notable Noise Cancellation Headphones